-From characterizing groundwater resources, to evaluating landslide susceptibility, to characterizing the impacts of storm events like Tropical Storm Irene, Green Mountain College uses geologic mapping to study, explore, and evaluate many environmental issues in Vermont.
+From characterizing groundwater resources, to evaluating landslide susceptibility, to characterizing the impacts of storm events like Tropical Storm Irene, our customer story spotlights Green Mountain College as they use geologic mapping to study, explore, and evaluate many environmental issues in Vermont.

 Traditional mapping techniques make use of paper maps, a field notebook, camera, and handheld GPS.
 In an effort to streamline this process over the last decade I have moved from an inexpensive consumer grade Garmin, to the Trimble GeoXT and the Trimble Juno, to Collector for ArcGIS running on an iPad mini.
 Many of these options still required paper maps, external camera or additional software to create data dictionaries.
 This summer I tested Fulcrum while mapping the surficial geology of Monkton, Vermont and I believe it combines all the needs of traditional mapping within a single interface.

 The browser-based Fulcrum interface allows for easy creation and management of a database with required fields and visibility rules that can control input and maintain data consistency across multiple users.
 Beyond the obvious advantage of eliminating the need for additional software, this means that state surveys, consulting firms, and students working on group projects can save time at the end of a project by not having to merge data with different field names, formation abbreviations, etc.